typedb/typedb-ml/README.md

 - Python >= 3.7.x

+- Grab the `requirements.txt` from [here](requirements.txt) and install the requirements with `pip install requirements.txt`.
+This is due to some intricacies installing PyG's dependencies, see [here](https://github.com/pyg-team/pytorch_geometric/issues/861) for details.

-- KGLIB installed via pip: `pip install typedb-kglib`.
+- Installed KGLIB: `pip install typedb-kglib`.

 - [TypeDB 2.11.1](https://github.com/vaticle/typedb/releases) running in the background.